-- (21) (a) Until the beginning of the first pay period to commence in December, 1939, the amounts of the basic wage shall be as prescribed in clause 20. - (b) During each future period of six months beginning with the first pay period to commence in a June or a December, the amounts of the basic wage shall be adjusted by the following method according to the position and fluctuations (if any) of the Commonwealth Statistician's "All Items" retail price index numbers.
+(21) Adjustment of Basic Wage for Adult Males.-(a) Until the beginning of the first pay period to commence in August, 1940, the amounts of the basic wage shall be as prescribed in clause (20).

+(b) During each future period of or near a quarter beginning with the first pay period to commence in an August, a November, a February or a May, the amounts of the needs basic wage shall be adjusted by the following method according to the position and fluctuations (if any) of the Commonwealth Statistician's "All Items" Retail Price Index Numbers.

-For the purposes of this Determination the expression "Commonwealth Statistician's retail price index numbers" or any like expression means the numbers stated to be such index numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician:-
+For the purposes of this Determination the expression "Commonwealth Statistician's Retail Price Index Numbers" or any like expression means the numbers stated to be such Index Numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician.

-- The index number set to be applied to a place is that assigned thereto in clause 20.
-The index number for the half year ending March or September next preceding the period of six months for which the adjustment is made is to be ascertained.
-The amount assigned in the following table (or any extension thereof) to the index number division comprising that number is to be ascertained.
-The basic wage shall be of those assigned amounts during such period of six months.
+- (1) The Index Number set to be applied to a place is that assigned thereto in clause (20). - (2) The Index Number for the calendar quarter next proceding the period of or near a quarter for which the adjustment is made is to be ascertained. - (3) The amounts assigned in the following table (or any extension thereof) to the Index Number Division comprising that Number are to be ascertained. - (4) The needs basic wage shall be those assigned amounts during such period of or near a quarter.